-- Ensure that the appropriate visual materials, such as flipcharts or laptop / /PPTs are available and ready. - Keep visual aids simple and legible. - Use the room and visual aids as required without creating interference in the process. - Regularly check that participants understand the information being presented and keep them interested and engaged. - Use interactive techniques, such as asking open-ended questions which require participants to explain and give detailed answers that demonstrate their comprehension. - Give participants a genuine chance to arrive at the answers to the questions included in each session themselves.
-Questions are asked in such a way that

-- participants should be able to find the appropriate answer by looking at the relevant figures displayed or by drawing from their own experience, or from material that has been covered previously in the workshop. - Sometimes, participants may need additional help in finding the answer; in such cases, you may opt to give them a hint.
-In other instances, you may find that asking the question again in a different way can help.
+- Ensure that the all the physical arrangements for the training, such as seating arrangements, training materials including registration form, copies of pre & post-test questionnaire, handouts, etc., are arranged and made available. - Ensure that the appropriate visual materials, viz., laptop / /PPTs or flipcharts, posters, white board, markers sketch pens, etc., are available and ready.
+Keep visual aids unobstructed and readable. - Use participatory methods and interactive techniques - Repeatedly check that participants understand the information being presented and keep them interested and engaged. - Give participants a genuine chance to arrive at the answers to the questions included in each session themselves. - Ask questions in such a way that participants should be able to find the appropriate answer (sometimes, participants may need additional help in finding the answer; in such cases, you may opt to give them a hint.
+In other instances, you may find that asking the question again in a different way can help.)

-In line with the key principles of adult learning, facilitators should also aim to:
+In line with the key principles of adult learning, facilitators/on-site mentors should also aim to: